alika40/biblioappy/README.md

 ## ABOUT PROJECT
 This project is a book review application where users can register and login to search for their favourity books, review and rate them, and can also view reviews written by others on those books.
+Visit https://biblioappy.herokuapp.com to try it out.

 ## FEATURES:
 1.)
 Users can register, login, and logout.